 The employer began capability proceedings against our client.
 Our client was off sick for over 6 months and he was dismissed under the alleged grounds of ill health capability.
 Our client appealed his dismissal but was unsuccessful.

 He started Early Conciliation through ACAS himself before calling our Employment Solicitors for help.

 How We Helped

-Employment Solicitor Sylvia Chan assessed the prospects of our client’s case and then issued an Employment Tribunal claim as our client had already completed the Early Conciliation process with ACAS.
+Our Employment Solicitors assessed the prospects of our client’s case and then issued an Employment Tribunal claim as our client had already completed the Early Conciliation process with ACAS.